Chris Dickerson (baseball): Cincinnati Reds

-Dickerson was drafted again, in the 16th round (471st overall) of the 2003 MLB Draft, this time by the Cincinnati Reds.
+Dickerson was drafted again, in the 16th round (471st overall) of the 2003 MLB draft, this time by the Cincinnati Reds.
 He made his Major League debut with the Reds on August 12, 2008.
-He hit his first career home run on August 15, 2008, against the St. Louis Cardinals.
+Johnson hit his first career home run on August 15, against the St. Louis Cardinals.

 Dickerson earned a starting job in the outfield with Jay Bruce and Willy Taveras entering the 2009 season, due to Ken Griffey Jr. and Adam Dunn's departures.
-In the first month of the season, Dickerson was only batting .205 with a homer and 5 RBIs.
+In the first month of the season, Dickerson was only batting .205 with a home run and five RBI.
 However, by the end of May he boosted his average to .271.
 He also was featured in highlight reels for his defensive plays while filling in for Tavares at center field.

-In 2010 he batted .205 for Cincinnati.
+Dickerson made 20 appearances for Cincinnati in 2010, hitting .205/.222/.273 with three stolen bases.

 Milwaukee Brewers

-On August 9, 2010, Dickerson was traded to the Milwaukee Brewers for outfielder Jim Edmonds.
-Dickerson batted .208 with 5 RBIs in 25 games with Milwaukee.
+On August 9, 2010, Dickerson was traded to the Milwaukee Brewers in exchange for outfielder Jim Edmonds.
+Dickerson batted .208 with five RBI in 25 games with Milwaukee.